Coconut Chicken Curry with Potatoes (made without paste!)

 - 1/4 cup plain whole milk yogurt

-- Heat a large non-stick sauté pan over medium-high heat and add the coconut oil.
+- Heat a large non-stick sauté pan over medium-high heat and add the oil.
 Once hot, add the whole cumin seeds, cinnamon stick, and cardamom pods, if using.
-Let these spices splutter and immediately add the onions.
+Let these spices sizzle and immediately add the onions.
 Sauté until lightly browned, about 7-8 minutes.
+If needed, deglaze the pan with 1-2 tbsp of water and allow the water to evaporate.

 - Increase the heat to high.
 Add the chicken and stir-fry for 3-4 minutes or until the chicken changes color.
 Add the coconut milk and yogurt and bring the mixture to a light boil.